drycc/workflow/src/installing-workflow/gateway.md

 drycc-logger-fluentd-1v8uk     1/1       Running   0          5m
 drycc-logger-fluentd-esm60     1/1       Running   0          5m
 drycc-logger-sm8b3             1/1       Running   0          5m
 drycc-storage-4ww3t            1/1       Running   0          5m
 drycc-registry-asozo           1/1       Running   1          5m
 drycc-rabbitmq-0               1/1       Running   0          5m
 ```

-## Install a Kubernetes Ingress Controller
+## Install a Kubernetes Gateway

-Now that Workflow has been deployed with the `global.ingressClass` , we will need a Kubernetes ingress controller in place to begin routing traffic.
+Now that Workflow has been deployed with the `global.gatewayClass` , we will need a Kubernetes gateway in place to begin routing traffic.

-Here is an example of how to use [traefik](https://traefik.io/) as an ingress controller for Workflow.
+Here is an example of how to use [istio](https://istio.io/) as an gateway for Workflow.
 Of course, you are welcome to use any controller you wish.

 ```
+$ helm repo add istio https://istio-release.storage.googleapis.com/charts
+$ helm repo update
+$ kubectl create namespace istio-system
+$ helm install istio-base istio/base -n istio-system
+$ helm install istiod istio/istiod -n istio-system --wait
+$ kubectl create namespace istio-ingress
-$ helm install traefik oci://registry.drycc.cc/charts/traefik \
+$ helm install istio-ingress istio/gateway -n istio-ingress --wait
-    --name ingress \
-    --namespace kube-system \
-    --set ssl.enabled=true
 ```

 ## Configure DNS

-User must to set up a hostname, and assumes the `*.$host` convention.
+User must install [drycc](../quickstart/install-workflow.md) and then set up a hostname, and assumes the `*.$host` convention.

-We need to point the `*.$host` record to the public IP address of your ingress controller.
+We need to point the `*.$host` record to the public IP address of your gateway.
 You can get the public IP using the following command.
 A wildcard entry is necessary here as apps will use the same rule after they are deployed.

 ```
-$ kubectl get svc ingress-traefik --namespace kube-system NAME              CLUSTER-IP   EXTERNAL-IP      PORT(S)                      AGE ingress-traefik   10.0.25.3    138.91.243.152   80:31625/TCP,443:30871/TCP   33m
+$ kubectl get gateway --namespace drycc
+NAME      CLASS   ADDRESS         PROGRAMMED   AGE gateway   istio   138.91.243.152  True         36d
 ```

 If we were using `drycc.cc` as a hostname, we would need to create the following A DNS records.